1530 (24th January)

 Henry and Anne accompanied by Henry Fitzroy

-, the duke of Suffolk, the duke of Norfolk and Thomas Cromwell
+Duke of Richmond, Charles Brandon Duke of Suffolk, Thomas Howard Duke of Norfolk and Thomas Cromwell

 as well as other members of the nobility crossed the Channel from Dover to Calais.

 Henry rode out of Calais to meet with Francis II at Boulogne.
 He was accompanied by a retinue of 600 lords, gentlemen and soldiers.

 Francis I visited Henry at the Exchequer Palace in Calais.
 Anne Boleyn was ordered to remain out of sight because Henry did not want her presence to affect the outcome of the summit meeting.